A Local Guide to Eating and Drinking in Sydney

-This local guide to eating and drinking in Sydney comes from John Fink, a Sydney restaurateur we first encountered on Twitter when we were tweeting about our Melbourne restaurant experiences.
+This local guide to eating and drinking in Sydney comes from John Fink, a Sydney restaurateur and director of some of Australia’s best restaurants, including Quay, Bennelong, Otto.

-Mr Fink tweeted something in response to the effect of “Come to Sydney!
+We first encountered Mr Fink on Twitter when we were tweeting about our Melbourne restaurant experiences.
+He tweeted: “Come to Sydney!
 Sydney’s milk bars shit all over Melbourne’s restaurants!”
 Yes, Mr Fink AKA @finkfilm is never short of an opinion, on or off the record.

 As John has come to be someone we trust when it comes to opinions one eating out and drinking in Sydney – and someone we’ve also been providing the occasional tip to, we asked him to give us his very personal opinion on sipping and dining in Sydney.

-GT: What sets Sydney’s food scene apart from other Australian cities?
+Q. What sets Sydney’s food scene apart from other Australian cities?

 There are some of the best little bars and eateries in Sydney, as long as you sniff them out – and that is half the fun!
 Sydney can present a fantastic feed for less than $50 or one of the most recognised international dining experiences for $500.
 In both cases, you walk away feeling it was value for money.
 The other Australian cities don’t deliver the scope on this level.
 There are some regional restaurants that deliver amazing dining experiences, but that is another story.

-Does Sydney have a quintessential must-try dish?
+Q. Does Sydney have a quintessential must-try dish?

-I am biased, so I would say Peter Gilmore‘s Snow Egg.
+A. I am biased, so I would say Peter Gilmore‘s Snow Egg.
 Or his Eight Texture Chocolate Cake.
 Other than that, it would be a kebab on Cleveland Street at about 4 am, after a hard night on the tiles.

-Best eating experiences in Sydney?
+Q. Best eating experiences in Sydney?

-Best Sydney breakfast?
+Q. Best Sydney breakfast?

-My mum makes the best breakfast in Sydney.
+A. My mum makes the best breakfast in Sydney.
 Perfectly boiled eggs, warm toast.
 Hand churned butter, home made orange marmalade.
 Strong coffee.
 If you are not invited to my mum’s for breakfast, go to the BirdCowFish stall and have one of Alex Herbert’s omelettes.
 She uses the freshest eggs I think I have ever seen.

-Best coffee or cafes?
+Q. Best coffee or cafes?

-Reuben Hills is the best cafe ever in the known and unknown universe, including but not limited to dimensions and territories known and as yet unknown to the human mind.
+A. Reuben Hills is the best cafe ever in the known and unknown universe, including but not limited to dimensions and territories known and as yet unknown to the human mind.